DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 .embedded-demo({ "path": "core-basic/pluggable-component", "showThemeSelector": false  })

-It renders nothing.
 It should contain only plugin primitives and plugin React components within. **Plugin primitives** are a subset of React Core components that should be placed inside PluginHost and plugins.
 They also renders nothing.
 The content of PluginHost component is called **plugin root**.

 Here the list of plugin primitives: